About the Volunteer Leadership Council

 - Kez Quin: Volunteerism Program Manager, Burning Man Project

-- Kristy Hilands: Associate Director of Volunteerism, Burning Man Project
+- Kristy Hilands: Head of Participatory Culture, Burning Man Project

 - Marcia Crosby: Black Rock City Community Services Manager / Cafe, Arctica, Temple Guardians